mendix/docs/content/refguide/managing-app-signing-keys.md

 To generate a keystore for Android, follow these steps:

-1. Install Java JDK either for Mac or Windows.
+1. Install Java JDK either for Mac or Windows (for Windows 10 use JDK 1.8.0_144).
 Remember where you installed your JDK, as the JDK bin folder will be used later.
 2. Open your **Command Prompt** and run your new *keytool.exe* located in your JDK’s bin folder.
 3. The *keytool.exe* program can be found in the bin directory of your Java installation (for example: *C:\Program Files\Java\jre1.8.0_20\bin*):